Patent Application Information Retrieval: Public PAIR

 Anyone may use Public PAIR to access the prosecution histories of patents and of those applications that have been published.
 Unpublished applications are unavailable through Public PAIR.
 To access Public PAIR, one must verify through a reCAPTCHA process that one is not a robot.
 Non-patent literature cited in a patent application is not available for viewing or downloading through Public PAIR because of concerns over copyright infringement.

 Private PAIR

 Users may use Private PAIR to access the prosecution histories of patents, published applications, and those unpublished applications that they are authorized to see.
 Private PAIR is accessible to registered patent attorneys and agents (and those working under their supervision) who have customer numbers.
 In 2019, the authentication changed from the use of PKI certificates to the use of two-factor authentication.
 For an unpublished application, the customer number must match that associated with the requested data.

 Retirement

-Public Pair will be retired after July 31, 2022, in favor of the USPTO Patent Center.
-As of July 2022, the USPTO is considering retiring Private PAIR but has no specific plans to do so.
+Public Pair was retired after July 31, 2022, in favor of the USPTO Patent Center.
+Private PAIR will be retired after November 8, 2023, also in favor of Patent Center.